 Anyone can be your sponsor, including yourself, as long as financial requirements are met.
 It is also possible to have more than one sponsor.
 You might have one sponsor for your academic costs and another sponsor for your living expenses.

 Where should I bring my completed international admissions packet?

-Please bring your admission materials to the International Student Center (Room SC-110) or mail the completed materials to:
+Please bring your admission materials to the International Student Center (Room SC-110), submit the documents as pdf files to email@example.com , or mail the completed materials to:

 The International Student Center